Objective

 - Leonard G. Raymond, Neill Kramer, Daniel R. Bornstein, and Jeremy J.

 Bornstein.
 "For user interface for a financial trading system."
-Patent
+Australia

 Education